iceniveth/charptdd/README.md

 #### Fakes

-libraries that mimic part or all of a real-life equivalent, and they exist in order to facilitate testing.
+is a test double that replaces a component during unit testing with an equivalent component more suitable for testing purposes. libraries that mimic part or all of a real-life equivalent, and they exist in order to facilitate testing.
 E.g. EF Core in-memory database, it is designed for testing only..

 ---